Error when vMotioning a VM from a vDS to a Standard Switch

 Issue/Introduction

-When attempting to vMotion a virtual machine to a different cluster (in the same vCenter) you see the error message below:
+When attempting to vMotion a virtual machine to a different cluster (in the same vCenter) following error message is seen:

 The target host does not support the virtual machine's current hardware requirements.
 The destination virtual switch or type (legacy) is different than the minimum required version or type (VDS 8.0.0) necessary to migrate VM from source virtual switch.

-**Note your version number in the error may differ from the example above**
+**Note the version number in the error may differ from the example above**

 Cause

-This is expected behavior because you can only vMotion a VM from a standard switch to a distributed switch.
-Any attempt at a vMotion from a distributed switch to a standard switch is unsupported.
+This is expected behavior because a VM can only be vMotioned from a standard switch to a distributed switch.
+Any attempt at a vMotion from a distributed switch to a standard switch is unsupported

 Resolution